 Position Title Type of Position Description of Work School Principal Managerial The primary purpose of the position is to serve as the chief administrator of an education program in developing and implementing policies, programs, curriculum activities, and budgets, for both academic and career-technical/vocational education tracks, in a manner that promotes the educational development of each student and the professional development of each staff member.
 Assistant School Principal Managerial The primary purpose of the position is to serve as a member of the administrative team to develop and implement the total school program.
 This position assists the principal with planning and implementing school program, evaluating the school program, budgeting, student discipline, and teacher observations.
 School Educator Education / Direct Care The primary purpose of the position is to provide students with direct instruction in a specific knowledge area, utilizing the Common Core State Standards and the North Carolina Essential Standards.
 Prepares lesson plans, instructional materials, and maintains student progress reports.
 The position serves as a member of interdisciplinary team in order to plan for student services and treatment.
-Nurse Supervisor Medical / Managerial The primary purpose of the position is to ensure the provision of adequate juvenile medical care in the treatment and/or prevention of illnesses and injuries.
-Provides direct supervision of professional nurses.
-Ensures the maintenance and provision of accurate health care data and information.
-Ensure the provision of age-appropriate health education to juveniles.
 Professional Nurse Medical The primary purpose of the position is to provide adequate juvenile medical care in the treatment and/or prevention of illnesses and injuries.
 Maintains and provides accurate health care data and information.
 Provides age-appropriate health education to juveniles.
 Provide emergency care for staff seriously injured at YDCs.